atc1441/DaFlasherFiles/README.md

 # ATTENTION!!!!
 DO NOT FLASH ANY MOY-TON5 devices right now it will brick the watch.
 See the model model infos in the Watch menu
+To flash TON use this file onstead of the HackedBootloader.bin https://github.com/fanoush/ds-d6/blob/master/espruino/DFU/P8/p8-bootloader-sdk14-dafit.bin
+Many thanks to fanoush for his work on making it compatible

 # DaFlasherFiles